ajcoder14/Calculator_App/README.md

 Calculator App:

-The Calculator App is a simple and user-friendly calculator application built using HTML, CSS, and JavaScript.
+The Calculator App is a simple and user-friendly calculator application built using Kotlin and Xml.
 It provides basic arithmetic operations and a clean interface for performing calculations.

 Features:
 Addition, subtraction, multiplication, and division operations.